 Maternity Allowance (peněžitá pomoci v mateřství): is available for women who give birth to children and who have paid health insurance for at least 270 days in the prior two years.
-Eligible entrepreneurs must have paid health insurance for at least 270 days in the last year before the birth.
+Eligible entrepreneurs must have paid health insurance for at least 180 days in the last year before the birth.
 The woman must not have a paid position and may not run her own business.
-The maternity allowance is paid for maximum of 28 weeks.
+The maternity allowance is paid for maximum of 28 weeks, or 37 weeks to a woman who has had more than one child or is single or a widow or does not live with a partner.